oddlama/autokernel/docs/introduction.rst

 final configuration.

-While this method does work, it has some major downsides - like the total lack of errors.
+While this method does work, it has some major downsides - like the total lack of error messages.
 If you mistype a config's name, nobody will tell you.
 You will notice it eventually, when you have started the new kernel and wonder why something is still not working.
 Other than that you might notice that even though you've typed everything correctly, an option might still be unchanged because it had missing